Far-right Israeli ministers urge Netanyahu not to accept ceasefire proposal | KRDO

 (CNN) — Israeli Prime Minister Benjamin Netanyahu is coming under fierce pressure from far-right members of his government not to agree to the ceasefire proposal currently on the table, which could prevent an Israeli military offensive in Rafah from moving forward.

-Hamas is considering a new framework for a deal proposed by Egypt that would release as many as 33 Israeli hostages in exchange for a pause in the hostilities in Gaza that have raged for nearly seven months, an Israeli source familiar with the negotiations told CNN.
+Hamas is considering a new framework for a deal proposed by Egypt that would see as many as 33 Israeli hostages released in exchange for a pause in the hostilities in Gaza that have raged for nearly seven months, an Israeli source familiar with the negotiations told CNN.

 US Secretary of State Antony Blinken on Wednesday capped off his seventh round of shuttle diplomacy in the region since Hamas’ October 7 attack, as the Biden administration continues to push for a “ceasefire that brings the hostages home.”

-But a far-right Israeli government minister said the proposed deal was “terrible” and would throw the sacrifices of Israeli soldiers “in the trash,” causing outrage among some Israeli lawmakers and highlighting Prime Minister Benjamin Netanyahu’s struggle to appease the most extreme wing of his coalition.
+But Orit Strook, Israel’s settlements minister and a member of the far-right Religious Zionism party, suggested that accepting the deal would “throw” Israel’s military progress and the sacrifices of its soldiers “in the trash,” only “to save 22 or 33 or I don’t know how many.”

-“The deal [is] horrible and terrible.
-A government that throws everything in the trash in order to return 22 or 33 people has no right to exist,” settlement minister Orit Strook, a member of the far-right Religious Zionism party, told Israel’s Army Radio (GLZ) on Wednesday.
+Speaking to Israel’s Army Radio (GLZ) on Wednesday, she said a government that could accept such a deal after calling up “hundreds of thousands” of reservists has “no right to exist,” she said.
+Her comments caused outrage among some Israeli lawmakers and highlighted Prime Minister Benjamin Netanyahu’s struggle to appease the most extreme wing of his coalition.

 Strook’s remarks come as Netanyahu mulls an incursion into Rafah, the southernmost point of Gaza to which more than 1 million Palestinians have fled after being displaced and where Hamas is believed to have regrouped after Israel’s destruction of much of the north of the Strip.